Table of Contents

 Espresso a concentrated coffee brewed by forcing hot water through finely ground coffee beans.
 It forms the base for various coffee drinks like cappuccinos, lattes, and Americanos.

 Cold brew coffee made by steeping coarsely ground coffee beans in cold water for an extended period, resulting in a smooth, less acidic brew.
+You can get that in your favourite coffee beans shop near you.

 For those who want to enjoy the taste without the caffeine, decaffeinated coffee is a popular choice.
 It made by removing most of the caffeine from the beans.